 The California Reads Committee offers teacher-approved quarterly book recommendations for multiple age groups.
-View all recommendations for Grades 6-8.
+View all recommendations for Middle School.

 Sylvia & Aki

 Young Sylvia Mendez never expected to be at the center of a landmark legal battle.
 Young Aki Munemitsu never expected to be sent away from her home and her life as she knew it.
 The two girls definitely never expected to know each other, until their lives intersected on a Southern California farm in a way that changed the country forever.
 Who are Sylvia and Aki?
 And why did their family stories matter then and still matter today?
 This book reveals the remarkable, never-before-told story—based on true events—of Mendez vs. Westminster School District, the California court case that desegregated schools for Latino children and set the stage for Brown vs. Topeka Board of Education at the national level.

 Celebrated author Carole Boston Weatherford and illustrator Floyd Cooper provide a powerful look at the Tulsa Race Massacre, one of the worst incidents of racial violence in our nation’s history.
 The book traces the history of African Americans in Tulsa’s Greenwood district and chronicles the devastation that occurred in 1921 when a white mob attacked the Black community.

 News of what happened was largely suppressed, and no official investigation occurred for seventy-five years.
 This picture book sensitively introduces young readers to this tragedy and concludes with a call for a better future

 From the author of The Witch Boy trilogy comes a graphic novel about family, romance, and first love.